sspenst/miscellaneous/README.md

 # TriangleFractal
 Draws two kinds of triangular fractals.

-# twitchStats
+# twitchChat
-Retrieves real-time data from a specified Twitch stream and displays stats on how frequent certain emotes are typed into the chat.
+Retrieves real-time data from a specified Twitch stream and outputs the chat logs.
-After letting this script run for about 15 minutes on a popular stream, it appears that Kappa, PogChamp, and EleGiggle are the most popular emotes respectively.